On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Proof of Theorem

 (ii) remain in the same error, i.e.,

 or (iii) jumps into a new error, i.e.,

-The Q-factor under idle action is then given by
+The Q-factor under idle action $(u=0)$ is then given by

-\textit{Case~2:} The sensor transmits a measurement ($u=1$).
+\textit{Case~2:} The sensor triggers transmission ($u=1$).
 If the transmission fails (w.p. $p_f$), the system evolves identically to the idle case, i.e., $Q(s,1) = \lambda + Q(s,0)$.
 If the transmission succeeds (w.p. $p_s$), the system becomes synced in the current time slot, i.e., $s^\prime = (x^\prime, x, 0, 0)$.
 The Q-factor under transmission is given by

 Substituting~\eqref{eq:Q_0} and~\eqref{eq:Q_1} into~\eqref{eq:submodularity} yields